The activities of the ECTE fall into three main areas. Please visit the appropriate section for each:

 The scope of ECTE’s development activities is to enhance the reflection and professional practice, with a primary focus on the practical and theoretical aspects related to the discipline of theological education.
 ECTE’s developmental activities of encouraging training and conducting research are not related to the discipline of theology, per se, but the educational theories and practices related to theological education.
 The ECTE’s main conversation partner in training activities is the ICETE Academy.

 The scope of ECTE’s quality assurance activities includes service to higher education institutions and alternative providers in Europe and the Middle East that deliver higher education programmes in the discipline of theology.
-The ECTE aims to determine the quality and level of learning opportunities at EQF levels 5, 6 and 7 but not determine the status of institutions nor their ability to award formal degrees.
+The ECTE aims to determine the quality and level of learning opportunities for Short Cycle, First Cycle and Second Cycle of the QF-EHEA but not determine the status of institutions nor their ability to award formal degrees.

 In terms of the daily work of the ECTE, the activities outlined above translate into the following tasks (the list below is illustrative and not comprehensive):

 - Communication with members by email, website, news blog, WhatsApp group

 - Organisation of networking events, mainly the bi-annual General Assembly